zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Duration:** Hours to weeks
 **Experience:** Testing, doubting, refining

-Before completion, the work must be tested against standards—aesthetic, functional, truthful.
+Before completion, the work must be tested against standards, aesthetic, functional, truthful.
 This is the critical phase where the creator becomes the first audience, evaluating with fresh eyes.

 **Characteristics:**
 - Distance from the work is required